 There are so many ways in which you can make your Android look and feel awesome, but one of the easiest is by downloading an Android theme.
-Below I’ve assembled what I currently believe to be the best Android themes for five different launchers which are all free to install and use.
-Here’s my list.
+Below I’ve assembled what I currently believe to be the best Android themes for a number of different launchers which are all free to install and use.
+Recent updates include Ocean Dream, Glasklart and the minimalist White.

 Anybody who’s ever checked out Android themes in the Play Store should be immediately familiar this one.
 Garish for sure, this theme combines a live cyber-punk style wallpaper with some well-designed neon buttons to give your handset a futuristic feel.